Regents' Policies

 Officers

-The Board of Regents is required by statute to meet in Albuquerque on the second Monday in March of each year to elect a president, vice-president, and secretary-treasurer.
-The President presides at all meetings of the Board.
-When the President of the Board of Regents is absent, the Board of Regents hereby appoints the Vice-President to serve as President pro tem.
+The Board of Regents is required by statute to meet in Albuquerque on the second Monday in March of each year to elect a president, who shall be chair of the Board of Regents, and a secretary-treasurer.
+At this time the Board shall also elect a vice chair.
+The Chair presides at all meetings of the Board and signs all instruments required to be executed by the Board.
+When the Chair of the Board of Regents is absent, the Board of Regents hereby appoints the Vice-Chair to serve as chair pro tem.

 Compensation

-Members of the Board are not remunerated for their services.
-They are, however, eligible for travel reimbursement, pursuant to the University's travel reimbursement policies.
-(See, RPM 7.7 and UBPPM Policy 4030.)
+Members of the Board are not remunerated for their services, except for the student regent, who is eligible for a leadership stipend.
+Regents are eligible for travel reimbursement, pursuant to the University's travel reimbursement policies.
+(See, RPM 7.7 and UAP 4030.)

 Conflict of Interest